junxit/us-congress-bills-117/metadata.md

 - 2022-03-09 — On agreeing to the resolution Agreed to without objection. (text: CR H1420)
 - 2022-03-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H1420)
 - 2022-03-09 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 2471.
+- 2022-03-10 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S1130)
+- 2022-03-10 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S1130)